Achieving Success While Learning How to Potty Train a Puppy

 Using the Crate for Potty Training

 Effective use of the crate for potty training hinges on selecting the suitable size and upholding a regular routine.
-The crate should allow your puppy to stand up, turn around, and lie fully extended without being too large.
-This prevents your puppy from soiling inside the crate and encourages them to wait for their designated bathroom breaks.
+The crate should allow your puppy to comfortably stand up, turn around, and lie fully extended without being too large.
+This prevents your puppy from soiling inside the crate as too much freedom does and encourages them to wait for their designated bathroom breaks.

-Let your puppy out of the crate every few hours to their designated bathroom spot to prevent accidents.
+You could use puppy pads inside of the crate, but typically these would counter the training as the goal is to have them relieve themselves outdoors.
+Let your puppy out of the crate every few hours to pee and poop in their designated bathroom spot to prevent accidents.
 Regular potty breaks are crucial, especially for young puppies with smaller bladders.
-Consistent crate training can help your puppy become reliably house trained and develop good potty habits.
+Consistent crate training can help your puppy become reliably house or toilet trained and develop good potty habits.

 Recognizing Potty Signals